pshdev0/assembly-sub-compiler/README.md

 # Assembly Sub-Compiler

-This project begun life as a plugin-based 8-bit CPU compiler, with initial support for 6502, quickly followed by a 65(C)02 plugin.
+This project begun life as a plugin-based 8-bit CPU compiler, with initial support for 6502, quickly followed by a 65(C)02 plugin and VERA (Commander X16) plugin support.
 The plugin model allows to add new features quickly and easily using a simple Java interface.
 Later I intend to abstract the addressing modes to allow for compilation on any CPU.
 Current plugin support provides Java and C++ inspired syntax additions and various helper functions, accompanied by an IDE for easy data management.

+THIS WORK IS PROVIDED AS-IS, THE CORE CODE IS THERE AND IT WORKS AS FAR AS I'VE TESTED IT, BUT IT REQUIRES FURTHER TESTING AS I DEVELOP IT.
+IF YOU FIND ANY BUGS PLEASE LET ME KNOW AND I'LL GET THEM FIXED !

 The compiler's basic principles: